gjreda/gregreda.com/newbird/README.md

 - Jupyter Notebooks are supported via the liquid tags plugin
 - MathJax for adding mathematical notation into posts

+## Notably Excluded Features
+- This theme purposefully doesn't include social sharing buttons in order to keep it lightweight

 ## Getting Started
 For a working example of this theme, see pelicanconf.py.